SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 ### Grokking & neural circuits

 At this point, we can try to combine the elements together.
 Grokking emerges during training and seems to be related to SGD and its eventual drift in the “_generalization islands_” in the loss.
-Neural circuits improve the generalization capabilities of the model and together help reduce the loss. **Could there therefore be a link?**
+Neural circuits improve the generalization capabilities of the model and help reduce the loss together. **Could there therefore be a link?**

 So, [according to one study](https://arxiv.org/abs/2301.05217), the training dynamics underlying grokking can be divided into three stages: